devdaydresden/devday_website/README.md

 ## Services provided by runbox

-The runbox provides a PostgreSQL database that is exposed at 192.168.199.200:5432 as well as an Apache httpd running the DevDay application using mod_wsgi as it is done in the production environment.
-The running DevDay site is available at [http://127.0.0.1:8080/]() (forwarded from Port 80 inside the VM).
+The runbox provides a PostgreSQL database that is exposed at 192.168.199.200:5432 as well as an Apache httpd running the Dev Day application using mod_wsgi as it is done in the production environment.
+The running Dev Day site is available at [http://127.0.0.1:8080/]() (forwarded from Port 80 inside the VM).

 ## Running the application in devbox